2022 General Election Results

 All locations will have drop boxes inside the building and will be available for use during normal municipal business hours.
 Ballots can be dropped off at these locations instead of by mail or by handing them to a Voter Registration Office employee.
 The drop box available at the Lehigh County Government Center will be available 24/7.

-All ballots must be enclosed in the Secrecy mailing envelope before being sealed in the mailing envelope.
-Secrecy envelopes cannot have any identifying marks.
+All ballots must be enclosed in the yellow Secrecy mailing envelope before being sealed in the mailing envelope.
+Yellow Secrecy envelopes cannot have any identifying marks.
 Mailing envelope must be SIGNED & DATED.
-Any ballots that fail to do this will not be counted.
+Any ballots that fail to do this may not be counted.

 2020 Mail-In Ballot Instructional Video